-The Calabria region is the toe of The Boot – it’s the very last stretch of land before Italy hits the Med, with Sicily floating just next door.
-Brushed by the sea on three sides, Calabria has a whopping 500-mile coastline, with eye-popping beaches covering every inch.
+The Calabria region is the toe of the boot – it’s the very last stretch of land before Italy hits the Med, with Sicily floating just next door.
+Surrounded by sea on three sides, Calabria has a whopping 500-mile coastline, decorated with eye-popping beaches.
 And, because it’s right at the tip of Southern Italy, Calabria has knockout weather.
 Summer temps soar over 30 degrees and, even in spring and autumn, the mercury hovers around the mid-twenties.

 Why should you go?

 Italian holidaymakers have been sunbathing here for a while now, and it’s easy to see why.
 This slice of Italy has got all the appeal of Venice and Sorrento, without the crowds.
 Even in the height of the summer, little-known Calabria is queue-free.
 So you can put your elbows away, grab your camera, and go exploring.
 Expect to stumble across unspoilt views, rustic villages and hidden beaches.